wp-plugins/woo-aus-ezi-freight/readme.txt

 A: No. The WooCommerce Freight Extension is specifically developed for Australian based businesses.
 However, the freight can be send worldwide.

-Q: Why is the WooCommerce Freight Extension better than the Australian Post plugin
+Q: Why is the WooCommerce Freight Extension better than the Australian Post plugin?

-A: The Australian Post plugin is great but it only uses services from 1 supplier &#8211; Australian Post (no surprises there…).
-The WooCommerce Freight Extension on the other hand was commissioned by a prominent Australian eCommerce business with only one thing in mind; don’t maximise Aus Post’s profits but reduce my customers freight charges!
-So we did… WooCommerce Freight Extension uses Australian Post as well as a range of well known courier companies to find the cheapest freight quote in Australia.
+A: The Australian Post plugin is great but it only uses services from 1 supplier &#8211; Australian Post (no surprises there).
+The WooCommerce Freight Extension on the other hand was commissioned by a prominent Australian eCommerce business with only one thing in mind; don&#39;t maximise Aus Post&#39;s profits but reduce my customers freight charges!
+So we did.
+WooCommerce Freight Extension uses Australian Post as well as a range of well known courier companies to find the cheapest freight quote in Australia.
 This simply means your customers will pay less for freight.

 Q: Is Woo Aus EZi Freight fully customisable?

 A: Yes.
-There are lots of variables you can customise such as unlimited types of boxes, tax rates, the “Freight Method Title” so you can brand your freight, additional packaging days, additional handling cost, maximum shipping services limit to display and much more…
+There are lots of variables you can customise such as unlimited types of boxes, tax rates, the &#8220;Freight Method Title&#8221; so you can brand your freight, additional packaging days, additional handling cost, maximum shipping services limit to display and much more.

 Q: Do I need to open any accounts?